darkreader/darkreader.org/src/blog/posts/custom-site-settings.md

 It is now possible to set up settings for a specific website.

 Click **Apply to example.com** button and adjust the filter settings or switch between Filter/Dynamic/Static mode for current website.
-Click again to cancel and use global settings.
+Click again to cancel and use the global settings.

 ### iFrames content handling